 The digital message for each beacon message protocol supported by the beacon shall be verified at ambient temperature according to A.3.1.4.
-This test shall evaluate messages transmitted in operational, self-test, and, if applicable, GNSS self-test modes, for each of the declared beacon message protocols, and, for the purposes of type-approval testing, for test protocols of the declared types of message protocols.
+This test shall evaluate messages transmitted in operational, self-test, and, if applicable, GNSS self-test modes, for each of the declared beacon message protocols, and, for the purposes of on-air type-approval testing, test variants of the declared types of message protocols.